100askTeam/100ask_lvgl_docs/docs/details/base-widget/coord.rst

    <details>
      <summary>显示原文</summary>

-Similarly to many other parts of LVGL, the concept of setting the coordinates was inspired by CSS.
+Similar to many other parts of LVGL, the concept of setting the coordinates was inspired by CSS.
 LVGL has by no means a complete implementation of CSS but a comparable subset is implemented (sometimes with minor adjustments).

 In short this means:

-- Explicitly set coordinates are stored in styles(size, position, layouts, etc.)
+- Explicitly set coordinates are stored in styles (position, size, layouts, etc.)
 - support min-width, max-width, min-height, max-height
 - have pixel, percentage, and "content" units
 - x=0; y=0 coordinate means the top-left corner of the parent plus the left/top padding plus border width
 - width/height means the full size, the "content area" is smaller with padding and border width
 - a subset of flexbox and grid layouts are supported

 .. raw:: html